lzwjava/blog-source/original/2025-09-27-shawn-interview-en.md

 **A:** Uh, yeah, because nothing feels that impressive anymore.
 One day, if I work hard, I can be like him too.
 Right.
 All those big shots—Andrew Yao, Lou Tiancheng—they’re not that impressive either, because Yin Wang breaks everything down.
 He’s got three PhDs, now at F5 (was at Intel as staff engineer before), super successful at 40, making probably millions in Japan.
 So this process?
 I’ve really learned a lot.

-Doubting everything is hard—like starting AIPlayer, or challenging myself to be number one at a large international bank.
+Doubting everything is hard—like starting AIPlayer, or challenging myself to be number one at an international bank.
 You don’t expect visible progress in the first few years.

 **B:** Don’t chase huge goals.
 Do what you like, take each step seriously.
 Where’s your real interest?
 Are you willing to stick with it?
 Like AI—others might stay up gaming all night, but you keep grinding.
 You should enjoy the process; success doesn’t matter—you’ve already won by engaging.
 Our time and knowledge are limited; we can’t dive into everything.
 But if you’re interested, exploration itself is joyful—it makes you feel like a kid again.
 Human thinking itself is meaningful happiness.